Interested in how window functions work? Scroll down to see our SQL window function example with definitive explanations!

 What if we want to have the same report but with all the top-ranking employees first, then all second-ranking employees, and so on?
 Well, we’ll give you this challenge to figure out on your own.
 Share your ideas in the comments section!

-Now suppose we want to know where each employee’s salary ranks in relation to the top salary of their department.
+Proceeding with our SQL window function example, let’s find out where each employee’s salary ranks in relation to the top salary of their department.
 This calls for a math expression, like:

 employee_salary / max_salary_in_depth